Spanish Abbreviations: A Fast-track Guide to Shorthand Communication

 You’re in luck here, though, because there are so many cool Spanish abbreviations—and they’ll open up the door to fast written communication!

 Whether you’re using abbreviations for travel, business or maybe a pleasurable adventure to Madrid or any Spanish country—good communication is key.
-And these small bits of language are sure to put a burst of speed into your written messages!
+And abbreviations are sure to put a burst of speed into your written messages!

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)